 Additional explanations:

-- Data Needed: Obtain a detailed list of all business assets and liabilities.
+- Data needed: Obtain a detailed list of all company assets and liabilities.

-- Calculations: Subtract the total value of liabilities from the total value of assets to obtain the net asset value.
+- Calculations: Subtract the total value of liabilities from the total value of assets to get the net asset value.

 Liquidation value:

-- Data Needed: Estimate the market value of assets in the event of a quick sale and include all costs associated with liquidation.
+- Data needed: Estimate the market value of the assets in the event of a quick sale and include all costs associated with liquidation.

 - Calculations: Subtract the liquidation costs from the market value of the assets to obtain the liquidation value.